In 2021, a new set of rules for the .au domain took effect. These are the .au Domain Administration Rules: Licensing (Licensing Rules).

 Allocation rules determine what name you can register in a namespace and how it must relate to you as a registrant.

-Under part 2.4.8 of the auDA Rules, you can no longer register a name that refers to a personal interest or a hobby in the id.au namespace.
+Under part 2.4.8 of the Licensing Rules, after 24 March 2022, you can no longer register a name that refers to a personal interest or a hobby in the id.au namespace.

 The id.au domain name being applied for must be:

-a) a match to a Person’s legal name, first name or family name;
+a) A match to the registrant’s legal name, first name or family name;

-b) an acronym or abbreviation of the Person’s legal name, first name or family name; or
+b) An acronym or abbreviation of the registrant’s legal name, first name or family name; or

 Who this change affects